-The month of August in Brussels is the hottest and most touristy month of the year.
-International tourists take advantage of the good weather and the summer atmosphere to visit the city, but the same Belgian tourists also decide to make internal trips.
+The month of August in Brussels is the hottest and most touristic month of the year.
+International tourists take advantage of the good weather and the summer atmosphere to visit the city, but the same Belgian tourists also decide to make domestic trips, such as visiting two of the most famous and beautiful cities in the country such as Bruges and Ghent, where you can book your tour here.
 Many of them are mobilized by the large number of events all over Belgium.

-The Flower Carpet is one of the biggest traditions in Brussels.
-The first time the event was held was in 1971 and, since then, every August this huge floral tapestry is created and is quite a spectacle.
-Without a doubt, it is one of the best things to see in the center of Brussels in this month.
+The Flower Carpet is one of the greatest traditions in Brussels.
+The first time the event was held was in 1971 and, since then, every August this huge floral tapestry is created which is quite a spectacle.
+Without a doubt, it is one of the best things to see in the center of Brussels during this month.

 It may seem like a lot of work, but the carpet is assembled on the Grand Place in just 4 hours.
 The flower of choice is always the begonia, and they are brought especially from the city of Ghent.
 The design changes every year according to different inspirations and is a spectacle of light and color.

 This work of art lasts only 3 days in the square and access to the carpet is free.
 If you want a more privileged view, tickets are sold for the balcony of the Brussels City Hall, where you can see this incredible creation from a wider perspective.

 The beaches of Brussels are not those with crystal clear waters and fine white sand.
 But, with the heat of August, many tourists decide to take the opportunity to dive into the sea of the Belgian coast.

 I recommend spending the afternoon at the seaside, especially at sunset.
 You can watch the sunset while enjoying an authentic Belgian beer and a pot of fresh mussels.